-A DECLARATION is not required for duration and gain of height badge flights that use only a barograph for evidence.
+A DECLARATION is not required for duration and gain of height badge flights that use only a POSITION RECORDER (per the Chapter 4 Appendix) or a stand-alone BAROGRAPH for evidence.
 The SOARING PERFORMANCE for an absolute altitude record must be preceded by a gain of height of at least 5000 metres.

-1.4.3 Distance performance for badges only
+1.4.3 Distance performance (badges only)

 STRAIGHT DISTANCE A COURSE having one LEG, with distance measured from the RELEASE POINT or a declared START POINT to any type of FINISH POINT.
-If no WAY POINTS are declared, data recording by a stand-alone barograph is sufficient.
+If no WAY POINTS are declared, data recorded by a POSITION RECORDER or stand-alone BARO-GRAPH is sufficient.
+In this case, the OO actions required by 4.5.5a through 5d apply, no DECLARATION is required, the RELEASE POINT is the START POINT, and the landing is the FINISH POINT.

-1.4.4 Distance performance for records only
+1.4.4 Distance performance (records only)